jessitron/elm-rugs/README.md

 ## Generators
 Generators create a new project from scratch.

+Sample usage, to create a project called `banana` as a subdirectory of the current directory:

+`rug create jessitron:elm-rugs:StaticPage banana`

 ### StaticPage
 A new Elm program with a main function that returns an empty div.
 Start here to create your basic UI, and then add interactivity with UpgradeToBeginnerProgram.

 ## Editors
 Editors operate on an existing project.
 They change the Elm code for you, in ways that you're likely to do often.

 I'm only listing the top-level editors here.
 That are also small ones (like AddToModel or AddMessage) that are really units of composition for the bigger ones listed here.

+Sample usage, to add a text input to an existing beginner program (run this in your Elm project's directory):

+`rug edit jessitron:elm-rugs:AddTextInput input_name=favoriteColor`

 ### UpgradeToBeginnerProgram
 If you have a Static Page, this moves the content of `main` into `view` and provides the outline of an Elm Beginner Program. (see: [The Elm Architecture](https://guide.elm-lang.org/architecture/))